radiatingstar/radiatingstar.com/content/blog/how-to-get-individual-dates-and-days-of-week-in-google-analytics/index.md

   <figcaption>Data broken down by day of week.</figcaption>
 </figure>

-Let's say you have an e-commerce platform and you have higher traffic at Wednesdays and Saturdays.
+Let's say you have an e-commerce platform, and you have higher traffic at Wednesdays and Saturdays.
 Surely you would like to find out more about this traffic.
 Once again, the standard Analytics functionality can't help.
 So let's refer to the Custom Reports.

 Same as before, create a custom report and choose metrics you want to analyse. **In the Dimension Drilldowns add the “Day of Week” dimension.** This will generate a report with data aggregated by the day of week.
 You can now compare the traffic on individual day of week and get some valuable insights.
 But let's be even smarter.

 ## Compare all days of the week in some range of time

-This is a combination of the previous examples and an enhancement to the “Day of Week” report. **We want to compare — let's say — all Sundays in a month.** To do that, edit the previous report (the “Day of Week” report).
+This is a combination of the previous examples, and an enhancement to the “Day of Week” report. **We want to compare — let's say — all Sundays in a month.** To do that, edit the previous report (the “Day of Week” report).
 In the Dimension Drilldowns section add another dimension: Date, and save the report.
 Now you can find that in the report the previously unclicable days of week became clickable links.
 Trying them out you will get a filtered list of all chosen days of week in a given range of time.

-Those two (three) reports can be very useful and they certainly will bring interesting insights.
+Those two (three) reports can be very useful, and they certainly will bring interesting insights.
 This is not the most advanced Analytics functionality, though.
 There are even more valuable tools that can help you make your website more awesome.
 I'll be sure to post some more interesting stuff about GA in the future.